 Data passing among multiple states in a flow is similar to data passing in a functional programming language.
 States in CloudFlow are similar to functions in programming.
-The states accept inputs, return outputs, and save the outputs in the context.
+The states accept inputs, return outputs, and store the outputs in the context.
 This topic describes the overview and usage examples of data passing.

 Overview